gritzko/replicated.cc/index.md

 Pieces of data reference each other by UUIDs.
 Every RON data type is a CRDT.
 With RON metadata, state and updates could always be pieced together.
-It merges, it converges.
+It always merges, it always converges.

 Yet another way to look at it: RON is like a metric system for data.
 The [imperial system](https://en.wikipedia.org/wiki/Imperial_units)
-employs various usage-based units: foots, lines, furlongs, links, cables, etc.
+employed various usage-based units: foots, lines, furlongs, links, cables, etc.
 The [metric system](https://en.wikipedia.org/wiki/Metric_system)
 defines one unit (a meter), then derives other units from that.
-Similarly, data might be packed in usage-based units: snapshots, logs, chunks, batches, patches.
+Similarly, data might be packed into usage-based units: snapshots, logs, chunks, batches, patches.
 RON defines an immutable *op*, then derives other units from that, be that data structures (arrays, maps, sets, etc) or storage/transmission units